Student Financial Services

 We know that our applicant pool is exceptionally talented and sometimes a competing school’s award is more generous.
 We think that warrants consideration.
 We also believe that the value of a UVM education — the wide variety of majors available; the exceptional academic experience; the wide array of study abroad opportunities and extracurricular activities; our dynamic location in Burlington; and our track record of graduates who land great jobs that they enjoy — also warrant your consideration.

 Check your award for labels of estimated or tentative.
 If any awards are estimated or tentative, know why and know what is required to finalize these awards.

 As you evaluate your award, plan for all four years of your education.

 Your financial aid eligibility will be re-evaluated annually so keep in mind that changes in family finances, demographics (including family size and number of children in college) and other factors may change your financial aid eligibility.

 If your family financial situation remains the same, UVM will make every effort to provide you with a similar financial aid award each year provided you file your FAFSA on time each year.
 However, changes in your Expected Family Contribution and changes in the University's financial resources may impact availability of financial aid.
-In addition, it is unlikely that financial aid will increase sufficiently to keep pace with increases in tuition and/or room & board.
+In addition, it is unlikely that financial aid will increase sufficiently to keep pace with increases in tuition and/or housing & meals.

 Consider whether local scholarships or savings used to cover expenses in your first year will be available in future years.